Imageomics/Butterflies/README.md

-# Understanding Mimicry in Butterflies from Images using Machine Learning
+# Using Deep Learning to Quantify Phenotypic Similarities in Mimic Butterfly Species using Bird, Human, and Butterfly Acuities

 ## Abstract